0xsamaaritan/Pandora/README.md

 ## Why

-Hospitals, and organisations generally, leak data in places nobody is watching: credentials in public code, files on misconfigured buckets, look-alike phishing domains, forgotten internet-facing apps, and dumps on paste/leak/dark-web sites.
+organisations generally, leak data in places nobody is watching: credentials in public code, files on misconfigured buckets, look-alike phishing domains, forgotten internet-facing apps, and dumps on paste/leak/dark-web sites.
 `pandora` gives a small team a repeatable way to *find their own exposure